-(Beginning May 2012)
+(Beginning January 2020)

-These categories are aggregated into 23 detailed groups and 11 major groups (see pages 10-13 and 10-14).
-The codes in the right hand column are the 2010 SOC equivalent.
+These categories are aggregated into 23 detailed groups and 11 major groups (see pages 10-17 and 10-18).
+The codes in the right hand column are the 2018 SOC equivalent.

-These codes correspond to items PEIO1OCD and PEIO2OCD in positions 860-863 and 868-871 of the Basic CPS record layout in all months.
-In ASEC, these codes correspond to items PEIOOCC and OCCUP located in positions 172-172 and 296-299 of the Persons Record.
+These codes correspond to items PTIO1OCD and PTIO2OCD in positions 860-863 and 868-871 of the Basic CPS record layout in all months, except the ASEC files.
+In ASEC, these codes correspond to items PEIOOCC and OCCUP of the Persons Record.
 These codes are also applicable for any other CPS supplements that collect occupation data.